Affine linking number estimates for the number of times an observer sees a star

-The classical linking number $\lk$ of two zero homologous submanifolds $P_1^{p_1}, P_2^{p_2}$ in $Q^{p_1+p_2+1}$ was introduced by Gauss and it is the signed number of intersection points of $P_1$ and a compact oriented submanifold bounded by $P_2.$ Clearly under the passage through a double point of a link under its homotopy it changes by $\Delta_{\lk}$ which is the sign of the orientation frame given by concatenating the orientation frame of $P_1,$ of $ P_2$ and adding the vector going from the preimage of the double point on $P_1$ to the preimage on $P_2$ when you resolve the double point.
+Clearly under the passage through a double point of a link under its homotopy $\lk$ changes by $\Delta_{\lk}$ which is the sign of the orientation frame given by concatenating the orientation frame of $P_1,$ of $ P_2$ and adding the vector going from the preimage of the double point on $P_1$ to the preimage on $P_2$ when you resolve the double point.

-Affine linking numbers $\alk$ are defined as follows: for the pair of sphere fibers of $ST^*M$ the $\alk$ is zero and it increases by one under every positive passage through a transverse double point of the link.
-Rudyak and the first author~\cite{ChernovRudyak} showed that the affine linking number of a pair of skies in $ST^*M=\mathfrak N$ is a well defined $\Z$-valued invariant provided that $M$ is {\bf not} an odd-dimensional rational homology sphere.
+Affine linking numbers $\alk$ were introduced by Rudyak and the first author~\cite{ChernovRudyakGT, ChernovRudyak} and they are defined as follows: for the pair of sphere fibers of $ST^*M$ over two distinct points the $\alk$ is zero and it increases by one under every positive passage through a transverse double point of the link.
+Rudyak and the first author~\cite{ChernovRudyak}[Theorem 2] showed that the affine linking number of a pair of skies in $ST^*M=\mathfrak N$ is a well defined $\Z$-valued invariant provided that $M$ is {\bf not} an odd-dimensional rational homology sphere.
 In the last case $\alk$ takes values in $\Z/\Im \deg$ where $\deg:\pi_m(M)\to \Z$ is the degree homomorphism.
+If two points are causally unrelated then $\alk$ of their skies equals zero.
+Moreover $\alk$ is symmetric.

-For a pair of events $p_1, p_2$ in the future of $q$ connected by a generic timelike curve $\gamma$ and an event $q$ Rudyak and the first author proved that $\alk(S_{p_1}, S_q)-\alk(S_{p_2}, S_2)$ equals to the sum of the signs of the intersection points $\gamma\cdot\exp(N_q)$~\cite{ChernovRudyak}.
-Every timelike curve can be made generic by a $C^{\infty}$-small perturbation so that it intersects the exponential of the null cone $\exp(N_q)$ of $q$ at the points where the exponential is immersed and there are no double points of it and the intersection is transvers at all points.
+For a pair of events $p_1, p_2$ in the future of $q$ connected by a generic timelike curve $\gamma=p(t)$ Rudyak and the first author proved that $\alk(S_{p_1}, S_q)-\alk(S_{p_2}, S_q)$ equals to the sum of the signs of the intersection points $\gamma\cdot\exp(N_q)$~\cite{ChernovRudyak}[Theorem 4], where $\exp(N_q)$ is the exponential of the null cone of $q.$ Every timelike curve can be made generic by a $C^{\infty}$-small perturbation so that it intersects $\exp(N_q)$ at the points where the exponential is immersed and there are no multiple points of $\exp(N_q)$ at such intersection points and moreover the intersection is transverse at all points.